• Contact Us

 About AMSURG

 AMSURG acquires, develops and operates ambulatory surgery centers (ASC) in partnership with physicians throughout the United States.
-As of January 1, 2021, AMSURG operates and holds ownership in more than 250 ASCs in 34 states and the District of Columbia with medical specialties ranging from gastroenterology to ophthalmology and orthopaedics.
+As of January 1, 2020, AMSURG owned and operated 257 ASCs and one surgical hospital in 34 states and the District of Columbia with medical specialties ranging from gastroenterology to ophthalmology and orthopaedics.
 To learn more about AMSURG, a division of Envision Healthcare Corporation, visit www.amsurg.com.

 About Envision Healthcare Corporation